Jorino/neural_networks-and-machine_learning/README.md

 ## Neural networks for health technology applications

 Case 1:
-Target is to create a model for predicting whether a person has a heart disease or not.
+<br>Target is to create a model for predicting whether a person has a heart disease or not.

 Case 2:
 Goal is to use a convolutional neural network model to analyze X-ray images of lungs and find out if the person has pneumonia or not.